 Double Glazing Timber Windows and Beading

 In the past, timber windows were designed with special beading on the exterior of the fixing to help hold the glass in place.
-This would create points of vulnerability in the windows that would make them easier for burglars to remove them, giving them access to your home and all your possessions.
-Some windows from a few decades ago with this beading were particularly vulnerable, as a burglar could simply strip out this beading from all around the edges and pop out the pane.
+This would create points of vulnerability in the windows that would make them easier for burglars to remove them.
+That was giving them access to your home and all your possessions.
+Some windows from a few decades ago with this beading were particularly vulnerable.
+The burglar could simply strip out this beading from all around the edges and pop out the pane.